shivanshu3/calendar304/README.md

     - password: calendar304

   Leave everything else to default settings.
-- Run the create_tables.php script under /api/test_scripts to create the tables for this app.
-You should now be able to see the tables in phpmyadmin.
+- Run the setup_database script under /api/test_scripts to create the tables and populate them with some test data.
+You should now be able to see the tables with test data in phpmyadmin.

 ## Code formatting
 - Max line limit is 80 characters